jazzband/django-admin-sortable/README.md

 ### Status
 django-admin-sortable is currently used in production.

-### What's new in 2.1.4?
+### What's new in 2.1.5?
-- Improved performance on large data sets.
-Credit to [mrmachine](https://github.com/mrmachine).
+- Support for Django Admin filters.
+Credit to [timur-orudzhov](https://github.com/timur-orudzhov).

 ### Future
 - Better template support for foreign keys that are self referential.
 If someone would like to take on rendering recursive sortables, that would be super.